dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 predictive hypotheses and the design of tests that would evaluate them often require mathematical tools that include statistics, combinatorics, curve-fitting, linear programming, Newtonian approximation, decision analysis, flow systems theory, and theory of competitive strategies.
 For the most part, development of such tools post-dated the life of Paine, yet clearly it was not in a mathematical vacuum that he invented the iron bridge and several other aforementioned novelties.
 Some such mathematical tools may be used here and there in elements of political practice.
-They are and would be useful in the implementation of restoring and completing the
+They have been and predictably would continue to be useful in the implementation of restoring and completing the
 American Revolution.
 This is true for reasons including that optimizing a web of associations among freedom-seeking individuals entails the mathematics and mechanics of network design and implementation.

 Finally, a complete list of "more" evidence for Paine's inventorship of the United States would require a modern explanation of grounding organizational dynamics